jvmallow/jvmallow.github.io/README.md

 - [ ] Edit your [About page](https://github.com/jvmallow/jvmallow.github.io/edit/main/about.md)
 - [ ] Create a new post
   * Name the file `_posts/YYYY-MM-DD-TITLE.md`
+    - The date `YYYY-MM-DD` is the publication date.
+(Anything in the past or present is ok, future dates are not allowed).
+    - The `TITLE` is for internal use only, it just has to be unique to your website.
+(Not necessarily unique to the world).
   * Use the following template
 ~~~
 ---